tlee75/personal-site/README.md

 have been installed.
 I also recommend creating a separate SSH private key which will be used later which can be rotated easily on a regular basis.

-### Cloudflare

-Create/login to your [Cloudflare dashboard](https://dash.cloudflare.com/) and ensure the domain you want to use for this is activated.

-The next goal is to configure the Cloudflare Tunnel so we can get access to our compute from a Github Runner and from the public internet without the need to open any ports on the firewall.

-Go to the [Cloudflare Zero-Trust Dashboard](https://one.dash.cloudflare.com/) and create a Cloudflare tunnel which will run on your OCI instance and create an ingress rule (aka Public Hostname from UI) which will proxy your HTTP and SSH traffic received by the tunnel to the correct ports on your instance.
-For SSH, use a subdomain like `node1-ssh` for the host and set the service as SSH type at localhost, port 22.
-The HTTP rule can use your root domain and the www record, pointed at localhost:8000.

-Create a Service Auth token that will be used by the Github runner as well as when you SSH from your workstation, give it a name which represents the application it will be used by, such as "Personal Site" or something to that effect.

-Next, it is very important that you create a Cloudflare Application that will protect the `node1-ssh` endpoint with the Service Auth Token you just created.
-Ensure the Application covers ONLY the SSH endpoint and not the `www` or root domain itself.
-Ensure the Policy uses a "Service Auth" action and includes your Service Auth Token in the rules selector.

-Lastly, create a DNS record which points at the instance's private IP, so you have an FQDN for the hostname.

 ### Cloudflare SSH Config